EM4Volts/NAWA/README.md

 Repeat this for each weapon.
 Do not put multiple dat or dtt files in a weapons folder.

+If the weapon you wanna put in came with a misctex file or folder delete them, currently the tool does not support adding custom misctex (soon added)

 If you have added a weapon folder white NAWM is running rechoose the mods folder to refresh the list (to be changed soon)